-After several years of economic contraction, the euro area — still the second largest economic area after the US — returned to growth during the second half of 2013.
-This was the result of significant structural adjustment across the euro area periphery, institutional reform at the European Union and euro area levels and of a related reduction of market stress.
-However, growth is expected to be subdued for the foreseeable future, reflecting still large stocks of public debt, restrictive financing conditions and pre-existing long-term structural constraints (notably, poor demographic prospects).
+Since the euro area’s emergence from the acute phase of the region's debt crisis in the second half of 2013, the region’s growth has remained subdued, reflecting continued large stocks of public debt, restrictive financing conditions and pre-existing long-term structural constraints (in particular poor demographic prospects).
 Given these obstacles, as well as the still incomplete nature of the euro area’s economic union, it is clear that the future growth model of the European Union and its core, the euro area, continues to faces challenges.
 This page provides a centralized source for Moody’s research related to key credit issues concerning these matters.

 Islamic finance is one of the most dynamic sectors of global finance.
 For this reason, Moody's remains strongly committed to supporting its growing importance.
 We provide market participants with a complete range of credit expertise and experience to meet the emerging needs in this field including ratings, research and training services.